spikeheap/spikeheap.github.io/app/_drafts/docker-speedy-dependencies.md

 What we're doing here is fairly straightforward:

 1. Install your dependencies from a source which changes infrequently.
-Here we've used the master branch of our repository, but you could use a tag or static commit and update it when your builds slow down too much.
+Here we've used the master branch of our repository, but you could use a tag or static commit and update it when your build takes too long.
 2. Install any dependencies we didn't get in [1].
 This will just be new dependencies added in your current branch.
 3. Add our source code (and do the rest of the build).